 The combined total of positions 2 through 5 slots, and more than the combined total of traffic to positions, 5 through 20 (the end of page 2).

 Their study also confirms the very small percentage of users click through to the second page: 99.8% of the traffic is going to the first page of SERPs.

 Slingshot SEO study from 2011

-In late spring of 2011, Slingshot SEO, conducted another CTR study, based on both Google and Bing results.
+In the late spring of 2011, Slingshot SEO conducted another CTR study, based on both Google and Bing results.
 They examined more than 200 major retailer & enterprise sites using 324 keywords.
 Back in the time, this was considered the largest Click-Through rate study that’s been done in the past five years and it was very commented over the web.

 But the results were quite different from many other previous studies.
 Comparing both search engines, Slingshot SEO also concluded that the CTR differentiation of the number 1 position compared to lower positions was not nearly as previous studies indicated.

 The data for the top 10 from each search engine is shown below:

 Based on their sample of 324 keywords, the Slingshot SEO study reveals an 18.2% CTR for the number one position on Google and 10.05% CTR for position two.